hiichris/hiichris.github.io/README.md

 - 🪟 I don't have any Windows OS machine.
 If I really need to work with C# or VS, it's in my VirtualBox.
 - 🐧 Linux enthusiast and preferred to game on Linux.
 I'd uninstall the game if it doesn't run with Proton.
 - 🕹 SteamDeck owner but I'll occasionally use it as a desktop.
+- 🤖 I like AOSP Android but I try to avoid Google.
+Don't ask me why...

 ## 🧑🏻‍💻 Languages